alamannai/project_manager/README.md

 # project_manager

-this is a project manager application built-in with React & FastAPI
+This is an application to manage personal projects .
+I built it with the Farm-Stack (FastAPI-React-Mongodb) .